Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Player-Brains.md

 # Player Brain

-The **Player** Brain type allows you to control an Agent using keyboard commands.
-You can use Player Brains to control a "teacher" Agent that trains other Agents during [imitation learning](Training-Imitation-Learning.md).
-You can also use Player Brains to test your Agents and environment before changing their Brain types to **External** and running the training process.
+The **Player** Brain type allows you to control an agent using keyboard commands.
+You can use Player Brains to control a "teacher" agent that trains other agents during [imitation learning](Training-Imitation-Learning.md).
+You can also use Player Brains to test your agents and environment before changing their Brain types to **External** and running the training process.

 ## Player Brain properties